-by Shannon Ford, Professional Development Coordinator
+by Shannon Ford, former Professional Development Coordinator

 Of course, early childhood topics are also an area close to my heart.
 I wake up each day, wondering how my work in the early childhood field impacts children.
 I am always looking for ways to grow my knowledge on all things early childhood.
 As our nation seeks to increase awareness about the importance of children’s mental health, I began to look at my own repertoire on the topic and find ways to increase my skill set on this important topic.
 Here’s what I found that may help you as a caregiver of young children.

 TAKE A CLOSER LOOK AT THE CHILDREN IN YOUR CARE